 • Risks of complaints made via UAE courts where it is considered that a firm was not authorised when it should have been.

-Outsourcing various roles can also enable you to get up-and-running without the fixed overheads of permanent or full-time staff.
-These roles can include General Counsels, Independent Directors, Compliance Officers, MLROs and Finance Officers.
+Outsourcing various roles can also enable you to get up and running without the fixed overheads of permanent or full-time staff.
+These roles can include General Counsels, Independent Directors, Compliance Officers, MLROs, and Finance Officers.

 For UK businesses considering opportunities in Saudi Arabia, the following steps outline the overall process: